 They might consider a referral to an Educational Psychologist when reviewing, or they equally may have a different idea about what the next step should be.
 It will be important to find out why school have refused, what progress is being made, what impact the support in place is having, and what the next steps will be.

 It will be helpful to talk to school as soon as possible so that you can be reassured about what is happening.
 It could be that the planned support was not working and school have made some changes that you have not been told about, or maybe a temporary staffing issue due to illness.

 Sometimes staff are working on one of the agreed actions and intend to work on another action later, so as not to overwhelm a child.
 We recommend checking and noting the timeframes for agreed actions when you are discussing a plan of support.
 Ahead of any conversation try to find out your child's views so this can be part of the discussion.

 Sometimes parents and schools can have a different perception about what has been agreed in a meeting.
 We recommend that you note down any actions agreed and check them back with the school before the end of the meeting or discussion.
 We have a Meeting Planner in our 'Making Meetings Matter' leaflet (PDF) which parents have found helpful.
 You might like to ask how the agreed plan will be shared with all staff working with your child.

 We also offer a workshop called Making Meetings Matter which explores practical strategies for preparing for meetings and conversations, how best to manage these and how best to follow up.

-Colleges have a duty (set out in the Code of Practice) to 'use their best endeavours to secure the special educational provision that the young person needs' and 'they must fulfil this duty for students with SEN whether or not the students have EHC plans.'
+Colleges have a duty (explained in the SEND Code of Practice 2015) to 'use their best endeavours to secure the special educational provision that the young person needs' and 'they must fulfil this duty for students with SEN whether or not the students have EHC plans.'